 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-The auto insurance industry is not immune to the impact of supply chain disruptions in recent years.
-Scarcity of parts and heightened repair costs directly contribute to increased coverage rates.
-With auto insurance likely being a more significant portion of drivers’ budgets than before, understanding the financial protection your policy affords you and when to shop around may be particularly important.
+The car insurance industry is not immune to the impact of inflation in recent years.
+With auto insurance becoming a more significant portion of drivers’ budgets than before, understanding when to shop around and how to maximize your savings may be particularly important.
+To help, Bankrate’s insurance editorial team breaks down the best way to shop for car insurance.

 Before you start gathering auto insurance quotes, you may want to consider if you even need to shop for auto insurance.
 Rate increases are likely to be fairly widespread, but that doesn’t mean every driver will see the same percentage of increase or even higher insurance costs at all.
 If your company’s rates were relatively low before, you might still feel like your policy is within your budget even after an increase.